“Pinpoint where banks are buying and selling.”

 2. Always Put Your Stop Slightly Outside the Zone

 You probably already know this; but, I thought I would put it in since it is a mistake I see many new supply and demand traders make all-too often.

-When you trade a zone, put your stop slightly above or below the opposite edge.
+Always put your stop slightly above or below the opposite zone edge.

 DO NOT put it on the edge itself to skimp on the risk.

 It is all- too-common for price to spike through the edge of a supply or demand zone before reversing.
 If you put your stop at the edge rather than leaving a slight gap, the spike will take you out and make you miss what could be a successful trade.

 Just when it looked like price was about to reverse from this zone, price spiked through the upper edge.